The staff at Fota Wildlife Park love to share what they have learned and here are some of the most common questions…

 Q: How can I avail of a concession/additional needs ticket?

-We have a discount of 50% on the entry ticket for a child or adult with special needs, their accompanying carer will receive entry free of charge, please have your associate members card or lanyard or carers card with you on arrival.
+We have a discount of 50% on the entry ticket for a child or adult with additional needs, their accompanying carer will receive entry free of charge, please have your associate members card or lanyard or carers card with you on arrival.

 Fota Wildlife Park does not allow dogs, including guide dogs and assistance animals into the Wildlife Park.
 We do have a comfortable outdoor space available with access to fresh water for your assistance dog for the duration of your visit – please call our team ahead of your visit to make arrangements on 021 481 2678